tomasjiricek/garmin-ha-widget/DEPLOYMENT.md

 The build script will:
 - Check for SDK installation
 - Generate a developer key if needed
-- Compile the widget to `bin/garmin-ha-widget.iq`
+- Compile the widget to `dist/garmin-ha-widget.iq`
+- Copy distribution files (README, Privacy Policy, icon) to dist folder

 ## Step 2a: Test the Widget (Optional)